V-Alexandra/Obstruction/README.md

 # Obstruction
 Two-player strategy game where players take turns marking cells on a grid to block their opponent.
 Developed using Python and the pygame library.
 Inspired by the classic strategy game "Obstruction".
-# Obstruction

-Obstruction is a two‑player strategy game where players take turns marking cells on a grid.
-Marking a cell blocks the surrounding cells, and the player who makes the last valid move wins.

 ## Rules